tene04/Neuroevolution_vs._Reinforcement-Learning/README.md

 ### Performance comparison

 * DQL demostrates superior performance and faster convergence compared to Neuroevolution when no LIDAR sensor is used.
-This suggests that DQL is more sample-efficient and better suited for environments with limited sensory input.Add commentMore actions
+This suggests that DQL is more sample-efficient and better suited for environments with limited sensory
 * Neuroevolution combined with LIDAR achieves better overall performance, particularly in complex environment where additional spatial information enhances the agent´s decision.
 However, this improvement comes at a hight computational cost, as training times increase significantly due to the large input space.

 ### LIDAR sensor analysis